 Causes of erectile dysfunction

-Erectile dysfunction (ED) also known as impotence, is the inability to get or maintain an erection long enough to have successful sexual intercourse.
+Erectile dysfunction (ED) - also known as impotence - is the inability to get or maintain an erection long enough to have successful sexual intercourse.
 This can inhibit sexual performance and impact confidence.
-It’s a very common condition, particularly in older men.
+It’s a very common condition, particularly in older men - it's estimated that one in five men suffer from it.

-Fortunately treatments for erectile dysfunction have improved significantly, so with the correct option, you will be able to have full intercourse again.
+Fortunately treatments for erectile dysfunction have improved significantly, so with the correct option you may be able to have full intercourse again.

 What are the main causes of erectile dysfunction?